Mature Masculine

 He has power.
 He buried it.
 He's so afraid of what he might do with strength that he pretends he has none.

 But the strength didn't disappear.
 It went underground.
 It's still there, coiled and waiting.
-The tragedy is that his strength could serve.
+His strength could serve.
 It could protect.
 It could create.
 But he's so afraid of its shadow that he won't let it into the light.

 Gifts of the Wimp